laosb/ReadabilityFramework/README.md

-# ReadabilityFramework
+# Readability.framework

-A description of this package.
+A package that provides the calculation of common readability metrics.